CPD tips - Speaking with confidence how to find your voice

 Presenting and public speaking are inextricably linked; however, there are a host of different kinds of presentations one may have to give in the workplace that have a number of important considerations to make in order to deliver successfully.
 As mentioned above, improving other communication skills like active listening is an important step in becoming a more confident speaker.

-Within the CPD Courses Catalogue, there are thousands of certified courses, workshops and seminars that match your ability level and learning style to help you get started.
-Established in 1996, The CPD Certification Service is the world’s leading and largest Continuing Professional Development accreditation organisation working across all sectors.
+Within the CPD Courses Catalogue, there are thousands of certified courses, workshops and seminars that match your ability level and learning style to help you get started. stablished in 1996, The CPD Certification Service has over 27 years’ experience providing CPD accreditation.
+With members in over 100 countries, our CPD providers benefit from the ability to promote themselves as part of an international community where quality is both recognised and assured.

 We hope this article was helpful.
 If you are looking to become an accredited CPD Provider, please contact our team to discuss your requirements in more detail.
-Alternatively if you are looking to record your CPD, please go to the myCPD Portal where you can manage, track and log your learning in one simple place.
+Alternatively, if you are looking for a free online CPD record tool to help manage, track and log your ongoing learning, as well as store your professional training records and attendance certificates in one simple place, go to the myCPD Portal page.

 References